Anthony-Giusti/securityproject/README.md

 ## For node server

 1: CD into "server"
-2: npm install (and npm install -g node if you need node.js)
+2: npm install (install node.js if you don't have it as well)
 3: node index.js